 - Tell the person to whom you are approaching for editorial assistance a bit about the focus of your paper and its size, before sending them your manuscript.

 - Provide that person the option of receiving your paper as either hard copy by mail or as an electronic file appended to email.
-You should similarly give him or her the choice of either emailing you comments or mailing the marked up manuscript back to you.
+You should similarly give them the choice of either emailing you comments or mailing the marked up manuscript back to you.

 - Allow the reviewer at least three weeks to get their comments back to you.